 If you need further evidence of the trend towards self-determination, the Edelman Trust Barometer Report noted (in 2008) that 58% of respondents trusted product or company information coming from ‘people like me’ – by 2010 that had risen to 64% and no doubt is growing still.
 So ‘experts’ are people like me.

 I would like to amend my previous statement:

 I am, after all ‘an expert in Social Media’

 Influence has become a science.
 Companies such as Peerindex, Klout and Kred have started to measure Social Influence.
 Businesses which are not only surviving but also flourishing in today’s rapidly changing environment are learning to speak to the influential people in more honest terms about what they are doing, producing or selling and listening closely to the feedback.
 They have learned to re-engage with passion.
 This doesn’t mean that science isn’t keeping up.
 In many ways Digital Darwinists still lead the way because detailed analysis of behaviour is an obvious signpost for where to place your message and how to phrase it to increase sales or engagement.
 But the yearning for something true, with values, integrity and passion is back at the heart of the marketing industry and simply saying it isn’t enough.
 It has to shine through the values of your brand at every level and that is where a creative digital agency comes in.

 When the late Steve Jobs was still at Apple he said: ‘This is a very noisy world, so we have to be very clear about what we want them to know about us’.
 We believe this is still the case.
 In terms of Sambecketts – we believe that creative passion built into the science of online marketing

 can lead to more effective marketing.
 We work with clients to do just that.

-A few thoughts about Social Media trends in 2012
+A few thoughts about Social Media trends